gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to incubating integration between software model and the Java plugins

-TBD - `ClassDirectoryBinarySpec.classesDir` no longer has a default value, for object of this type added directly to `binaries` container.
-The default still applied for instances created by the Java plugins.
+TBD

+- `ClassDirectoryBinarySpec` instances can no longer be created the `binaries` container.
+Instances are added to this container by the Java plugins for each source set, however, additional instances cannot be added.
+This capability will be added again in a later release.

 ## External contributions